chrisnoonan98675/site/xl-deploy/concept/datapower-plugin.markdown

 ### Sample DAR manifest

-This is a sample of a deployment package (DAR) manifest snippet that defines a `datapower.ConfigurationZip` resource CI:
+This is a sample of a deployment package (DAR) manifest snippet that defines a `datapower.ConfigurationZipSpec` resource CI:

     <datapower.ConfigurationZipSpec name="ZipConfig" file="ZipConfig/exportConfig.zip">
       <scanPlaceholders>true</scanPlaceholders>